creative-connections/Bodylight-Scenarios/irm/screen/k1-casereport-en.md

            buttontitle="check answer"></bdl-quizx>
 <bdl-quizx id="qik.2" type="choice2"
            question="K.2 At the age of 38, weighing 150 kg, conservative obesity treatment did not help, and in January 2016, the patient underwent sleeve gastrectomy.
-What mechanism is primarily targeted when performing sleeve gastrectomy in patients with morbid obesity, and how does it affect the pathophysiology of obesity?" answers="A. Sleeve gastrectomy reduces the size of the stomach, which directly decreases nutrient absorption and thus promotes weight loss.
+What mechanism is primarily targeted when performing sleeve gastrectomy in patients with morbid obesity, and how does it affect the pathophysiology of obesity?" answers="A. Sleeve gastrectomy reduces the size of the stomach, decreases nutrient income and thus promotes weight loss.
 It also leads to a reduction in ghrelin levels, a hormone that stimulates hunger, resulting in a decrease in appetite.|B. The surgery increases insulin production by stimulating the pancreatic beta cells, which leads to better glycemic control and weight loss." correctoptions="true|false"
            explanations="yes|no"
            buttontitle="check answer"></bdl-quizx>